faridashams/digital-writing-folio/exercises.md

 ## Week 3 Reflection.

+We have experimented on Glitch and remixed a readymade project to our liking.
+At first, I found it difficult to follow the teacher’s instructions.
+Everything felt too foreign for me.
+I was scared to test out the codes because I learned too quickly how sensitive they could be.
+Three hours in class practicing and I slowly felt myself start becoming comfortable with the language.
+I enjoyed how the options to customise the Glitch page was almost endless.
+I could change the solid background colour to gradient, I could delete the gif and add an image instead, I had great fun changing the fonts and colour of the text.
+I do think coding will get difficult as the semester goes on, especially with the software we’ll use, but I am sure I’ll find myself navigating it as I did this one.

 ### Algorithim:
 - Algorithim is a set of rules.
 It has to be designed.
 It is based on human intelligence.